 We should put an end to identity politics.
 So argues Mark Lilla, professor of history at Columbia University, in his recent New York Times op-ed, “The End of Identity Liberalism.”
 Lilla then proceeds to appropriate the tools of identity studies themselves to advance a male supremacist ideology of patriarchal rule, repeatedly engaging social divisions along the lines of identity, all the while maintaining that we should aspire to a “post-identity” politics.
-Eventually, he makes clear that this “post-identity” fantasy is actually based on a partial return to a “pre-identity” past: a fictional moment inside Lilla’s nostalgic imagination when enslaved individuals were kept quiet, untroubled by their circumstances.
+Eventually, he makes clear that this “post-identity” fantasy is actually based on a partial return to a “pre-identity” past — a fictional moment inside Lilla’s nostalgic imagination when enslaved individuals were kept quiet, untroubled by their oppression.

 Lilla appears to have little familiarity with identity work by academics and activists, whose methods he repeatedly trivializes and condemns throughout the essay, summed by this claim: “Those who play the identity game should be prepared to lose it.”
-Mistakenly characterizing identity as something that can be won or lost, Lilla suggests identity is merely a political tool, used to pander to and commodify people.
-In fact, identity is an expansive, inescapable facet of experience that is lived daily by human subjects and that serves as an invaluable source of knowledge about the world.
+Mistakenly characterizing identity as something that can be won or lost, Lilla suggests that identity is merely a political tool.
+In fact, identity is an expansive, inescapable facet of experience that is lived daily by human subjects and which serves as an invaluable source of knowledge about the world.

 Further, in an assertion of male supremacy, one rooted in patriarchal entrainment, Lilla describes the “achievements of women’s rights movements” as secondary and successive to the “founding fathers’ achievements.”
-He states that students of history and politics can only appreciate “women’s achievements” — implying, we must assume, first-wave feminist suffrage, or second-wave sexual liberation — if they first understand the work of the founding fathers, as if women’s resistance to male domination was not coeval with the founding of the United States, and as if white/male supremacy was not central to the emergence of American political structures.
+He states that students of history and politics can only appreciate “women’s achievements” — implying, we must assume, first-wave feminist suffrage, or second-wave sexual liberation — if they first understand the work of the founding fathers, as if women’s resistance to male domination was not coeval with the founding of the United States, and as if white-male supremacy was not foundational to the emergence of American political structures.

 Further still, Lilla states that “the first identity movement in American politics was the Ku Klux Klan,” which is debatable if not entirely incorrect.
 Such a claim overlooks the organizing activities of identity-based groups prior to and simultaneous with the birth of the Ku Klux Klan, groups that organized along many different lines of identity such as blackness, womanhood, and sexual desire.
 In any case, Lilla’s observation that a reprehensible organization such as the Ku Klux Klan centers itself around identity does not justify an end to identity-based politics.
 If anything, it highlights a need for richer understanding of identity’s operation in white supremacist movements.
 It is possible to analyze identity without blindly celebrating it.